Registration opens on February 17th.

 Tour starts and ends outside the Danforth University Center in front of Mudd Field

-From the new construction on the east end to renovations in Mallinckrodt, you and your classmates will experience and explore the next chapter of your beloved WashU community during this tour led by a WashU staff member.
+From the new construction on the east end to renovations in Mallinckrodt, you and your classmates will explore the next chapter of your beloved WashU community during this tour led by a WashU staff member.
 Relive a bit of your college experience while celebrating the milestones of the next generation.

 Capacity is limited.
 Advanced registration is recommended.